PhoenixTales/phoenix-docs/vision/vision-of-gothic.md

 **Michael Hoge:** When we started with GOTHIC, everyone used 3D engines to develop a 1st person shooter in a reality or sci-fi scenario and I was fed up with that.
 We liked the atmosphere of 3D games but wanted to bring a new aspect to it.
 Seems some other guys had the same idea.
 Fortunately, no one came too close to our vision of a 3D-RPG by now... (desslock.gamespot.com 15.06.1998)

+---

 ## Summary

-**Flosha:** Above I tried to collect the most relevant ideas of the Gothic devs on their conception of the game; the concepts that they considered essential for what Gothic is, which was already "touted by insiders for its breakthrough concepts" in 1998.
-Many of the above statements may seem repetitive.
-But I decided to present them as such in order to emphasize that these were the primary aspects that they focused on and that their vision consisted of.
-Below I attempted to summarise the essential concepts behind Gothic based on our research and our own understanding as it has shaped over the years:
+**Flosha:** Based on the quotes above, on our research and our own understanding as it has shaped over the years I attempted to summarise the essential concepts behind Gothic in condensed form:

 (1) Story is defined as "the heart" of rpgs; as you are playing a role in a story (or "drama"), the rpg <em>has</em> to be story-driven and as it is a game it has to be driven <em>by</em> gameplay.